-From Montgomery, AL Lives & works in Atlanta, GA Artist-in-Residence at the Studio Museum in Harlem
+b.
+1984, Montgomery, AL Lives and works in Atlanta, GA Artist-in-Residence at the Studio Museum in Harlem

 Artist Statement I am interested in the unnerving possibility of multiple meanings, dual perceptions, and limitlessness in the seemingly binary.
-Drawing objects repeatedly allows me to fully understand the object in space, while defining and redefining my own racial landscape.
+Drawing repeatedly allows me to fully understand objects in space, while defining and redefining my own racial landscape.

-Racial identity, for me, has neither been instantly formed nor conjured in isolation.
+For me, racial identity has neither been instantly formed nor conjured in isolation.
 Rather, identity entangles memory: actual and revisited, cultural and historical, individual and collective.
-Through the dissolution of dichotomies and the combination of objects, this work recalls for me moments in the formation of my racial identity as Black and Biracial.
-And each re-worked mark is another attempt to navigate the binary paradigm of race in the U.S. South by grasping invisible limitations and grounding myself within the collective African American visual narrative.
+Through the dissolution of dichotomies and exploration of language, this work recalls moments in the formation of my racial identity as Black and Biracial.
+And each re-worked mark is yet another attempt to navigate the binary paradigm of race in the American South.